reyronald/blogging/2025.02.23 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 2. Fixed the existing offending issues
 3. Prevented the issue from happening again in the future altogether

-What I realized was that I had already implemented a context-tracking functionality in our app a long time ago based on [`AsyncLocalStorage`](https://nodejs.org/api/async_context.html), to store data like trace ids and user ids.
+What I realized was that I had already implemented a context-tracking functionality in our app a long time ago based on [`AsyncLocalStorage`](https://nodejs.org/api/async_context.html), to store data like trace ids and user ids throughout the lifetime of a request.
 We had been battle-testing it for a long time already so I am 100% confident that it works everywhere, especially after we squashed a few edge cases like [this one](https://github.com/expressjs/multer/issues/814).

 Our code base is private, but I extracted that bit to an OSS package, so you can view those sources here if you’re curious: [https://github.com/reyronald/async-local-storage](https://github.com/reyronald/async-local-storage#readme).
 We don’t use that package in our app but its implementation is very similar.

-So my solution consists of storing the active transaction in that asynchronous context, and instead of accessing the Prisma client, access the transaction client if available anytime a database mutation is attempted.
+My solution consists of storing the active transaction in that asynchronous context, and instead of accessing the Prisma client, access the transaction client if available anytime a database query is attempted.

 We also had OpenTelemetry already, which provides a context concept that’s internally built on top of AsyncLocalStorage.
-I could’ve used that instead if I didn’t already have our own.
+I could’ve used that instead if we didn’t already have our own.

 To be able to do this though, I needed to be able to control all access to those clients.
 We had something in place already for this but it wasn’t used everywhere.
 Thankfully the changes required to address that were small and I was okay with pursuing that.